-After quickly getting tired of the casino’s dining options, we decided to consult with TripAdvisor to diversify our palettes.
-Little did we know that we were staying less than ten minutes away from Poulsbo, a small town occasionally referred to as “Little Norway on the Fjord” or “Viking City.”
+After quickly tiring of the casino’s dining options, we researched TripAdvisor to diversify our palettes.
+Little did we know that we were staying less than ten minutes away from Poulsbo, a small town that tourists and locals alike love!

-Seeing as Poulsbo’s a popular tourist destination, we were lucky to stumble upon this adorable little town by sheer accident.
+Since Poulsbo is a popular tourist destination, we were lucky to stumble upon this adorable little town by sheer accident.
 Poulsbo has a lot to offer to visitors year-round, but the town transforms into a winter wonderland just before Christmas.
 This includes everything from candy cane street lamps, Christmas lights as far as the eyes can see, and Saint Nikolaus cruising around on a motorcycle.

-At the beginning of the trip, I lamented to my boyfriend that it had been years since I experienced a European Christmas Market or a German Weihnachtsmarkt.
+At the beginning of the trip, I mentioned to my boyfriend that it had been years since I experienced a European Christmas Market or a German Weihnachtsmarkt.
 While Poulsbo can’t compete with my favorite Nürnberger Christkindelsmarkt, it’s maybe the closest (though it has some fierce competition nearby) one can get to a European Christmas without crossing the Atlantic.

-For those looking to get a bit closer to nature, there are plenty of trails, parks and overlooks.
+For those looking to get a bit closer to nature in Poulsbo, there are plenty of trails, parks and overlooks nearby.
 The waterfront park near historic downtown is quite nice as well – even in the winter!
-If you’ve been to Poulsbo, what are some of your favorite things to do?
+If you’ve been to Poulsbo, what are some of your favorite things to do in Poulsbo?

-For more information on Poulsbo, check out Visit Kitsap.
+For more information on what to do in Poulsbo, check out Visit Kitsap.

 Looking for other things to do in Washington state and the Pacific Northwest?
 Check out my other PNW blog posts: